ky28059/RBot/README.md

 input is malformed) are caught in `bot.ts` and sent in discord as error embeds.

-For text-based commands, arguments are specified by providing a `pattern` field in the command data specifying a parser pattern.
-The syntax for RBot's argParser pattern can be found in `./util/argParser`.
-For type safety, the parsed arguments type must be passed to the factory function's first generic argument.
+For text-based commands, arguments are specified by providing a `pattern` field in the command data specifying a parser pattern (see **Parsing**).
+For type safety, the parsed object type must be passed to the factory function as a generic.
 ```ts
 // example.ts